pkijania/Training/HTML, CSS, Javascript/README.md

-## This part of repository contains a simple page
+## This part of repository contains a simple page written in 3 files

 ### Main content